zcorleissen/documentation/source/elastic_getting_started.rst

     This can be almost anything, as any alpha numeric string is valid.

 #.
-Select Redis for the service.
-The type defaults to HA Redis.
+Select Elasticsearch for the service.

 .. image:: images/create_elastic.png
    :align: center